 8. Clean makeup brushes // Get rid of the dreaded bacteria on your makeup brushes and sponges by soaking them in warm water with castille soap.
 Rinse, then soak in a 50-50 mix of hydrogen peroxide and water and rinse again.

-10. Toilet bowl cleaner // Make your bowl shiny again by pouring hydrogen peroxide directly into it and let sit for half an hour before scrubbing with a toilet brush.
+10. Toilet bowl cleaner // One of our favorite uses for hydrogen peroxide is actually in the bathroom.
+Make your bowl shiny again by pouring hydrogen peroxide directly into it and let sit for half an hour before scrubbing with a toilet brush.

 11. Disinfect fridge spills // If you’re cleaning up spills from raw meat or poultry, wipe up the spill, then wash the area with hot water and disinfect with a spritz of hydrogen peroxide or full-strength white vinegar.
 Let stand for 5 minutes, then wipe dry.